 @see ― tryPromise for a version that can handle failures.

-specified error if the predicate fails.
+Filters an effect, failing with a custom error if the predicate fails.

 In addition to the filtering capabilities discussed earlier, you have the